evacuate/guide/src/index.md

 breadcrumbs:
 ---

 > **Note:** The information on this website may not always be accurate as it is created and maintained by the community.
+We encourage users to verify critical information through official sources during emergencies.

 This website provides information useful during disasters in Japan.
 Currently, it covers the following disaster information: